Autodesk/sydevs/src/sydevs/getting_started.md

 @page getting_started_part02 Part 2: Creating your First Simulation

-Let's start by creating a few new folders within the `sydevs_examples` project.
+Let's start by adding a few new folders to your `sydevs_examples` project.

 1. In `sydevs_examples/src/examples`, create a folder named `getting_started`.
 2. In the new `getting_started` folder, create a folder named `waveform`.
 This is where your first SyDEVS node will be located.
 3. In `sydevs_examples/src/simulations` make a folder named `part02`.
-The code here will invoke the simulation code in `sydevs_examples/src/examples/getting_started/waveform`.
+The code here will invoke the simulation code in `examples/getting_started/waveform`.

 The overall directory structure should now be as follows.